 🔹Legal Consequences

-Not filing ITR for Capital Gains can attract legal consequences, including penalties and prosecution.
+Not filing an ITR for Capital Gains can attract legal consequences, including penalties and prosecution.
 It is essential to file ITR for Capital Gains to comply with the Income Tax Act of 1961 and avoid any legal repercussions.

 🔹Difficulty in Obtaining Loans